Camera obscura: 1600 to 1650: Name coined, camera obscura telescopy, portable drawing aid in tents and boxes

-German Orientalist, mathematician, inventor, poet, and librarian Daniel Schwenter wrote in his 1636 book Deliciae Physico-Mathematicae about an instrument that a man from Pappenheim had shown him, which enabled movement of a lens to project more from a scene through the camera obscura.
+German Orientalist, mathematician, inventor, poet, and librarian Daniel Schwenter wrote in his 1636 book Deliciae Physico-Mathematicae about an instrument that a man from Pappenheim had shown him, which enabled movement of a lens to project more from a scene through a camera obscura.
 It consisted of a ball as big as a fist, through which a hole (AB) was made with a lens attached on one side (B).
 This ball was placed inside two-halves of part of a hollow ball that were then glued together (CD), in which it could be turned around.
 This device was attached to a wall of the camera obscura (EF).
-This universal joint mechanism was later called a scioptric ball.
+This universal joint mechanism was later called a scioptic ball.

 In his 1637 book Dioptrique French philosopher, mathematician and scientist René Descartes suggested placing an eye of a recently dead man (or if a dead man was unavailable, the eye of an ox) into an opening in a darkened room and scraping away the flesh at the back until one could see the inverted image formed on the retina.

 Italian Jesuit philosopher, mathematician, and astronomer Mario Bettini wrote about making a camera obscura with twelve holes in his Apiaria universae philosophiae mathematicae (1642).
 When a foot soldier would stand in front of the camera, a twelve-person army of soldiers making the same movements would be projected.

 French mathematician, Minim friar, and painter of anamorphic art Jean-François Nicéron (1613–1646) wrote about the camera obscura with convex lenses.
 He explained how the camera obscura could be used by painters to achieve perfect perspective in their work.
 He also complained how charlatans abused the camera obscura to fool witless spectators and make them believe that the projections were magic or occult science.
 These writings were published in a posthumous version of La Perspective Curieuse (1652).